yuyan884/furima-38296/README.md

 | item               | references | null: false, foreign_key: true |

 #### Association
-- belongs_to :users
+- belongs_to :user
-- belongs_to :items
+- belongs_to :item
-- has_one    :destinations
+- has_one    :destination

 ### "destinations" table